Freakyforms: Your Creations, Alive!

 An expanded edition, Freakyforms Deluxe: Your Creations, Alive!, was released in 2012 both digitally and in retail.
 The game received generally mixed reviews from critics.

 Gameplay

 In Freakyforms, players must first create an on-screen character, known as a "Formee".
 Formees are created using various shapes placed however the player decides.
-After the character is completed, players use the touch screen to navigate the character throughout the game world.
-As the player explores, they are asked to complete assigned tasks within a given time limit, such as collecting a number of items or assisting other characters.
+After the character is completed, players use the touch screen to navigate the Formee throughout the game world.
+As the player explores, they are asked to complete assigned tasks within a given time limit, such as collecting a number of items, eating certain items or assisting other characters.
 With continued play, additional features are unlocked, such as using the handheld's augmented reality features to take pictures of their creations in a real-world setting.
 Users may share their Freakyforms content by using the Nintendo 3DS system's StreetPass feature or by creating QR codes that can be scanned using the system's outer cameras.